openziti-test-kitchen/ansible-collection/community.openziti/roles/openziti_download/README.md

 # OpenZiti Download
 This role downloads the OpenZiti binaries from Github releases and puts each Ziti component (controller, edge, tunnel, etc) on the appropriate host using host's group name.

+The role is idempotent, so it can be easily used with AWX.

 ## TODO :
 - Find a way to support specific version download from Ziti Console
 - Maybe set OpenZiti components in host vars and not host groups